Mohammed-az/EnvironmentMapping/README.md

 Added interface elements to the program's menu to control graphics settings.
 Reorganized uniform flags to correctly work for all user choices.
 4 hours total.

-Rest of the time ( Had Exam period)

-Work progress:

-Studied articles about dynamic reflections using environment mapping (3 hours).

-Implemented the cubemap with dynamic updates (8 hours).

-Restoring the default framebuffer after rendering the dynamic cubemap didn't work.
-After studying the LennyGraphics engine, it turned out that it uses a custom framebuffer instead of default.
-A solution was found to query and save the current framebuffer ID before updating the cubemap and then restore its binding afterwards (6 hours).

-Each model should have its own reflections, different from other models.
-Restructured the code to update the cubemap for each model, using the model's position as a point of view (2 hours).

-Made sure the model is not rendered when updating its cubemap to avoid problems with self-reflections (1 hour).